zhaoda/leo.github.io/me.md

 ## Technical stuff

-... is built using Jekyll, the Liquid markup format and entirely deployed using GitHub Pages.
+The site is built using Jekyll, the Liquid markup format and entirely deployed using GitHub Pages.
 Before I got here, the site was hosted on WordPress, Ghost and Tumblr (which I needed to ditch because I wanted the maximum of performance for my visitors).

 The great thing about Jekyll is that I'm able to keep my posts in a clean way.
 Besides that, it's of course extremely fast and as if this wasn't enough, also completely free of charge.
 Since GitHub is also hosting all Pages on a CDN, my readers get the most power and I don't need to worry about stuff like php.ini settings, caching or minification.